 - I In groups, compare and contrast capitalism and communism in the form of a chart for classroom display.
 Be sure to include overviews of governmental structures, economic policies, and more.
 Consider extending this activity by conducting research in a library to learn more about how each of these systems viewed gender issues, poverty, and colonialism. - 2 Create a timeline of the ten most significant events for the Soviet Union between 1917 and 1945.
-This will require you to make judgments about which events were the most important.
+This will require you to make judgements about which events were the most important.
 Be sure to indicate the event on the timeline and add a short explanation as to why that event was important. - 3 Divide the class into two groups.
-Debate the validity of the following statement: 'The Soviet Union was to blame for poor international relations between it and the international community between 1917 and 1941'.
+Debate the validity of the following statement: 'The Soviet Union was to blame for poor international relations between it and the international community between 1917 and 1941.'
 One group should argue that the statement is accurate, while the other argues that it is not.
-Both groups should use evidence to support their argument.
+Both groups should use evidence to support their argument. - 4 Symbolism is a critically important part of propaganda.
+Research symbolism employed by the Soviet Union.
+Discuss symbols used by your country of origin, including their origin, purpose and history. - 5 Access Kent University's British Cartoon Archive at www.cartoons.ac.uk.
+Find cartoons associated with various events discussed in Chapter 1 by using the search system provided.
+Compare and contrast these British cartoons from before the Second World War with those made during the Second World War.
+As a class, discuss how the symbolism, captions and purpose of cartoons changed between these two periods. - 6 Extend Activity 5 above by comparing and contrasting cartoons created during the Second World War with those made afterwards in the first years of the Cold War.
+Create a presentation about the importance of cartoons as a medium of education and communication, reflecting on the importance of visual imagery in the past and in today's media.